Chirhi/Optimal-Landing-Zone/README.md

     ```bash
     pip install -r requirements.txt

 3. Prepare your dataset locally and adjust the paths and variables in config.yaml accordingly.
-Datasets should contain img and mask folders without subfolders.
+Datasets should contain img and grayscale mask folders without subfolders.
+Algorithm will create resized images folders and subfolders for training, validation and testing itself after.
 For example:
    ```bash
    datasets
    ├───SemanticDroneDataset